-There are so many conflicting opinions in nutrition.
+There are so many conflicting opinions on nutrition.
 What one camp finds healthy is considered unhealthy by others.
 The low carbers fight the high carbers.
-Paleo and vegetarian attack each other.
+Paleo and vegetarians attack each other.
 Everywhere you go there is rampant disagreement.
-Every side has their their PubMed Warriors ready to drop links to prove someone else is wrong.
+Every side has their PubMed Warriors ready to drop links to prove someone else is wrong.

-If you are a hobbyist or a regular person just wishing to improve their health, it can be frustrating.
-It was frustrating for me too, until I noticed there was a single point of agreement that spanned the different nutritional philosophies.
+If you are a hobbyist or a regular person just wishing to improve your health, it can be frustrating.
+It was frustrating for me too until I noticed there was a single point of agreement that spanned the different nutritional philosophies.
 The common enemy in nutrition is excess PUFA (polyunsaturated fats), specifically Omega 6 fats.
-The most common source being industrial seed oils .
+The most common source is industrial seed oils.

 Agreement Across the Board